 As Zimbabwe moves closer to elections, the prospect for political violence grows.
 CFR Senior Fellow John Campbell argues that coordination on Zimbabwe policy can be the basis of a stronger overall U.S.-South Africa relationship to help promote free, fair and credible elections.

-A broad-sweeping look at international efforts to combat climate change.
+A comprehensive guide to how international institutions, governments, and NGOs around the world are attempting to combat climate change.
 This is part of the Global Governance Monitor, an interactive feature tracking multilateral approaches to several global challenges.

-A broad-sweeping look at international efforts to combat transnational crime.
+A comprehensive guide to how international institutions, governments, and NGOs around the world are attempting to combat transnational crime.
 This is part of the Global Governance Monitor, an interactive feature tracking multilateral approaches to several global challenges.